Preveen369/EnlightenIt-Hub-App/README.md

 - Integrated with Cloudinary for efficient and secure file storage.
 - Supports uploading and managing images for posts and user profiles.

+### 👤 Author Features

+- View posts created by specific authors.
+- Follow authors to stay updated on their latest posts.
+- Explore author profiles to learn more about their contributions.

+### 🗂️ Category-Based Features

+- Browse posts by categories to find content of interest.
+- Filter posts based on specific topics like education, science, or entertainment.
+- Discover trending categories and explore related posts.

+### 📊 Dashboard

+- Access a personalized dashboard to manage your posts.
+- View statistics and insights about your content.
+- Edit or delete posts directly from the dashboard.

+### 📄 Post Detail

+- View detailed information about individual posts.
+- See the author, category, and creation date of each post.
+- Engage with posts through comments and likes (if implemented).

+### 👥 User Profile

+- Manage your profile information, including name and avatar.
+- View a list of your posts and their performance.
+- Update your profile details and preferences.

 ---